- play_arrow Overview

 802.1ag Ethernet OAM for VPLS uses implicit interface filters and forwarding table filters to flood, accept, and drop the CFM packets.

-Junos OS uses the router’s hardware-based forwarding for CPU-generated packets.
+The Junos Software uses the router’s hardware-based forwarding for CPU-generated packets.

-In MX series routers, for up MEPs, the packets must be flooded to other interfaces in the VPLS routing instance.
-The router creates a flood route tied to a flood next hop (with all interfaces to flood) and then sources the packets to be forwarded with this flood route.
+For Up MEPs, the MX Series routers must flood the packet to other interfaces within the VPLS routing instance.
+The routers generate a flood route that is linked to a flood next hop with all flood interfaces and then forwards the packet using this flood route.

 The following are the configurations of the VPLS and CFM on the service provider routers.